-Ngorongoro Sopa Lodge is a large hotel on the rim of the Ngoro Crater.
+Ngorongoro Sopa Lodge is a large hotel on the rim of the Ngorongoro Crater.

 Ngorongoro Sopa Lodge: Our full report

-With 97 rooms, the Ngorongoro Sopa Lodge is a very large and rather dated hotel.
+With 98 rooms, the Ngorongoro Sopa Lodge is a very large and rather dated hotel.
 However, it occupies a lovely spot right on the eastern edge of the Ngorongoro Crater.
-Its size means that it wouldn't be everyone's first choice of hotel, but the views over the Crater are superb.
+Its size means that it wouldn't be everyone's first choice of hotel, but the views over the Crater are superb – and it is affordable.

-The central areas of Ngorongoro Sopa Lodge are all within one large glass fronted building, which is shaped as two rondavels adjoined by a central area.
+The central areas of Ngorongoro Sopa Lodge are all within one large glass fronted building, which is shaped as two rondavels adjoined by a central well-lit atrium.
 These house the cavernous reception area, with a wide hallway and high roof.
 Here you will find an internet room with three computers, where you can surf the web for around $6 per 15 minutes.
-There is also a vast shop which sells a wide variety of curios, from materials to wooden carvings great and small.
+There is also a vast curio shop which sells a wide variety of curios, from fabrics, nature and guide books, to wooden carvings great and small.

-Down a short staircase is a small lounge, and the entrance to the dining room on one side, and the lounge/bar opposite.
-It is as though the two separate areas are built in two wings, both of which are round and glass-fronted.
+Down a short staircase is a small sunken lounge, and the entrance to the dining room on one side, and the lounge/bar opposite.
+These two areas are built in two wings, both of which are round in shape and glass-fronted.

 The dining room is dotted with tables and chairs and is able to seat around 220 people.
-The chairs are comfortable cushioned dining chairs that match the blue of the carpet.
+The dining chairs are comfortably cushioned and match the blue of the carpet.
 In the centre of the rooms is an open fire place to make the room cosy on cooler evenings.
-Over half of the room is glass-fronted, ensuring that most is made out of the spectacular location.
+Over half of the room is glass-fronted, ensuring that most is made out of the spectacular views.

-In front of the main building is the outside swimming pool which is surrounded by well manicured lush green grass.
+In front of the main building is the swimming pool which is surrounded by well manicured lush green grass.
 The pool occupies a lovely spot, with a view right out over the Ngorongoro Crater.
-There are wooden sun loungers dotted around the pool, faced to look out over the Crater.
+There are wooden sun loungers dotted around the pool, making the most of the views.

 The bedrooms are set in large two-storey rondavels, separate from the main building.
-There are two bedrooms in each rondavel, with one above the other, and each has views out over the Crater.
+There are four bedrooms in each rondavel, two downstairs and two upstairs, each with views out over the Crater.
 The rooms here are spacious, spotlessly clean and have a large en-suite bathroom.
-(Click here for more on the bedrooms….)

-Whilst staying Ngorongoro Sopa Lodge, travellers might also want to spend a day visiting Empaki Crater, which is only a 90-minute drive from this side of the Ngorongoro Crater.
-With a diameter of only 6km, Empaki Crater is smaller than the 'Ngoro' crater, but it is equally beautiful.
-Head here for a full day of walking down onto the crater floor, to look out for birds and monkeys in the forests on the way down, and on a clear day to look out across Lake Natron and Mount Kilimanjaro.
+Whilst staying Ngorongoro Sopa Lodge, travellers might also want to spend a day visiting Empakaai Crater, which is only a 90-minute drive from this side of the Ngorongoro Crater.
+With a diameter of only 6km, Empakaai Crater is smaller than the Ngorongoro Crater, but it is equally beautiful.
+Head here for a full day of walking down onto the crater floor, to look out for birds and monkeys in the forests on the way down, and on a clear day to look out across Lake Natron and Mount Kilimanjaro in the distance.

-This is a large property that screams: 'chain hotel'.
+This is a large property that shouts: 'chain hotel'.
 It could be almost anywhere in the world, if it weren't for the shop selling African curios.
 For people looking for something small, intimate and authentic this is not the place.
 However, it has a great feeling of space, the staff are very friendly and the views are absolutely magnificent.
 It has quick access down to the crater floor and it is great for families who have younger kids that would make the most of the pool as well as those travelling on a bit of a budget.

 Directions: Ngorongoro Sopa Lodge is located on the quiet eastern rim of the Ngorongoro Crater, near the lesser used eastern decent and ascent road.
 It takes about 1 hour to drive to the lodge from the Ngorongoro Conservation Area gate and around 90 minutes from Manyara Airstrip.